11 Simple Tips on How to Tackle Textbooks for College or University With More Focus and Comprehension - and Without Putting You to Sleep!Feb 10, 2018

-This is where you are going to emphasize any weak spots in your knowledge.
+This is where you are going to emphasize and focus your reading on any weak spots in your knowledge.
 Where can you improve?
-Is there any material in class, a project or even a test where you noticed that you were lacking in knowledge?
+Is there any material in class, a project, or even a test where you noticed you were lacking in knowledge?
 Emphasize this material in post-reading.
 Find these points and read about them.
-This way you can fill in the blanks in your knowledge of the material and build up a more whole and extensive knowledge of the material that you are studying.
-And as a result you are becoming a much better student.
+This way, you can fill in the blanks in your knowledge of the material and build up an extensive grasp of the material that you are studying.
+And as a result, you are becoming a much better student.

 To sum up...

-This list is of course not exhaustive for the process we need to use but is useful as simple steps to reading textbooks with a much clearer process in mind.
-These are all suggestions from old masters in the reading of books and therefore it’s useful to become familiar with their advice.
+This list is, of course, not exhaustive for the process we need to use, but is useful as simple steps to reading textbooks with a much clearer process in mind.
+These are all suggestions from old masters in the reading of books and therefore it’s useful to become familiar with their recommendation.
 Why reinvent the wheel?